Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 The Gaffe

-The Gaffe is a popular Irish pub in Dubrovnik's old town with really good and reasonably priced food.
+The Gaffe is a popular Irish pub in the old town of Dubrovnik with really good and reasonably priced food.

 The Gaffe’s a la carte menu is also affordable and available throughout the day, from breakfast to dinner.